It is better to lose your pride with someone you love rather than to lose that someone you love with your useless pride. — John Ruskin

 If you were a physioo man, you might think, Wow, she’s so lucky to have me!

-A physioo woman might say to herself, I wonder what would have become of him if he hadn’t hooked up with me?
+A physioo woman might say to herself, I wonder what would have become of him if he hadn’t ended up with me?

 Physioo men and women both struggle with the words, “I’m sorry.”